dev-wd/dev-wd.github.io/_swift/2019-12-02-escaping-closure.md

 - Completion Handle with TrailingClosure
 - Completion Handle with DeclaredClosure

-There are getFruitColor example below.
+There are getFruitColor examples below.

 If you send parameter on getFruitColor function with completionHanlder, then completionHanlder prints the color of given fruit.